fred4jupiter/fredbet/README.md

 - use a joker to double your points
 - self registration (can be disabled)
 - PDF export of user ranking
-- Group standings
+- group standings
 - change UI design themes

 ## Testing it locally
-### Building and running with Java 21 and Maven installed
+### Building and running with Java 25 and Maven installed

-You can run the application locally if you have Java 21 and Maven installed.
+You can run the application locally if you have Java 25 and Maven installed.
 Run the following command:

 ```bash
 mvn install spring-boot:run